jvs/knives/rules.md

 ### Choosing Banker (each hand)
 1. Dealer deals 6 cards to each player + 2 to bank.
 2. Players look at their cards.
-Dealer names an initial strong suit.
+Dealer names an initial strong suit or "Knives only"
-2. Starting left of dealer: **Take** (become banker) or **Pass** (name new strong suit or "Knives only")
+3. Starting left of dealer: **Take the bank** (become banker) or **Name a suit** (pick new strong suit or "Knives only")
-3. Banker takes 2 bank cards, banks 2 cards back (count toward banker's coins)
+4. Banker takes 2 bank cards, banks 2 cards back (count toward banker's coins)
-4. **If all pass:** Dealer picks Banker, Assets, or Debts
+5. **If all pass:** Dealer picks Banker, Assets, or Debts
-5. If Assets or Debts: dealer discards bank, all play solo
+6. If Assets or Debts: dealer discards bank, all play solo

 ### Banker & Shadow
  **Banker:** Takes 2 bank cards, banks 2 cards (count toward their coins)